nextnano/FortranInputParser/Documentation.md

 *keywordC*

-string, containing keyword to be searched for (maximum length 267/3)
+String, containing keyword to be searched for.
+A keyword can contain up to 100 characters.
+This should be large enough.
+It can be adjusted by modifying this variable: char_length_keyword_name = 100

 *specifierC*

-string, containing specifier, for which data value is requested (maximum length 267/3)
+String, containing specifier, for which data value is requested.
+A specifier can contain up to 100 characters.
+This should be large enough.
+It can be adjusted by modifying this variable: char_length_specifier_name = 100

 **Informative output variables**